cdapio/cdap/README.md

 * `npm install && bower install`

 UI work generally requires having a running CDAP-standalone instance.
+To build an instance:

+* `git clone git@github.com:caskdata/cdap.git`
+* `cd cdap`
+* `mvn package -pl cdap-standalone -am -DskipTests -P dist,release`
+* `cd cdap-standalone/target && unzip cdap-sdk-2.7.0-SNAPSHOT.zip`

-If CDAP is located as expected, compiled and unzipped in place, you can start it with:
+If CDAP is located as expected (`cdap/` and `cdap-ui/` are siblings), compiled and unzipped in place, you can start the backend from the `cdap-ui/` directory with:

 * `npm run backend start`